Free resources about the Utah Salt Lake City South Mission:

 - Mission map

 - List of past mission presidents

 - Cultural articles written by returned missionaries

 - Survey with RMs

-*Other Mission Pages: Utah LDS Missions.
+*Other Mission Pages: Utah Missions.

 SLC South Mission Address

 Here’s a recent address for the Salt Lake City South Mission.
 We try to keep this information up to date, but it’s a good idea to check the address with several sources, including your mission packet or the mission office.